Federals Baseball: Frequently Asked Questions

 Q: When does the Federals season take place?

-A: The season runs from late July (July 27th this year) through mid-to-late November, concluding with our final tournament.
+A: The season runs from late July (July 26th this year) through mid-to-late November, concluding with our final tournament.
 We typically compete in tournaments every other weekend and hold Sunday practices on non-tournament weekends.
 Additionally, beginning in mid-August, players will have one hitting session per week.
+Most teams will play in the Desert Fall Classic in late October and participation is required.

 Player Selection & Evaluation